- CLASS: Mammalia (Mammals)

-The raccoon exhibit is located at the Zoo’s Conrad Prebys Polar Bear Plunge experience, next to the reindeer.
+The raccoon habitat at the San Diego Zoo is located at the Zoo's Conrad Prebys Polar Bear Plunge experience, next to the reindeer.

-The raccoon is listed as a species of least concern on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
-However, in addition to natural animal predators, humans impact raccoon populations.
-Urbanization and development has been a cause for frequent encounters with this animal, and some encounters can be problematic.
+The raccoon is listed as a Species of Least Concern on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
+However, in addition to natural predators, humans impact raccoon populations.
+Urbanization and development has been a cause for frequent encounters with humans, and some can be problematic.
 The majority of complaints are about female raccoons denning with her cubs in a chimney or attic.
 Raccoons are also primary carriers of rabies, so trying to pet them is not a good idea.
 However, raccoon-to-human transmission of rabies is exceedingly rare.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.